 Focus Business Services is a company specialising in Cyprus company registration and taxation.
 Its web site provides guidance on these subjects and reproduces (in English) the relevant legislation, and also the tax treaties entered into by Cyprus.

-Harneys is a law firm providing international corporate and legal services related to Bermuda, British Virgin Islands, Cayman Islands, Cyprus and Anguilla.
-The Publications area of its website provides articles, legal updates, guides and webinars pertaining to these jurisdictions.
+Harneys is a law firm providing international corporate and legal services related to Bermuda, British Virgin Islands, Cayman Islands, Anguilla, Cyprus and Luxemburg.
+The Insights area of its web site provides articles, legal updates, guides and webinars pertaining to these jurisdictions.

 Neocleous is the web site of Andreas Neocleous & Co., a law firm with offices in Limassol, Nicosia and Paphos, which gives information about the firm’s services.
 The “Publications” section includes downloadable articles and book chapters on various aspects of Cyrpriot law written by members of the firm.